 Abstract

 Background: Stunting affects 37% of Indonesian children and has lifelong consequences for the affected child.
 Childhood stunting can be prevented by promoting exclusive breastfeeding (EBF) and helping mothers overcome barriers to EBF.
-This study aimed to examine the effect of a National Nutrition Communications Campaign (NNCC) on stunting awareness and promotion of exclusive breast
+This study aimed to examine the effect of a National Nutrition Communications Campaign (NNCC) on stunting awareness and promotion of exclusive breastfeeding behavior among rural Indonesian mothers.

 Author Biographies